jbhopkins/bioxtasraw/docs/source/tutorial/s2_dammif.rst

     how many of the reconstructions were included in the average.
 If DAMAVER was run on 3 or more reconstructions, and ATSAS >=2.8.0 is installed, there will be the output of SASRES which provides information on the resolution of the reconstruction.
-If DAMAVER found more than one cluster, he number of clusters and information on each cluster is shown.
+If DAMAVER found more than one cluster, the number of clusters and information on each cluster is shown.
 Note that DAMCLUST (ATSAS <=3.1.0) provided more information about the clusters, so some fields will be blank with ATSAS >=3.1.1.